rossgk2/sign-doc-reuploader/README.md

 1. Start the Angular webserver with `ng serve --disableHostCheck true`.
 2. Assuming that `<port>` is the port on which the Angular webserver runs, execute `ngrok http <port> --host-header="localhost:<port>"`.
 This command may take a while to execute.
 After it does, the global URL is the one to the left of the -> in the row of text labeled by "Forwarding".

+### Redirecting via the `hosts` file

+1. Add the line `127.0.0.1 some.url` to the Windows `hosts` file, which is in the directory `C:\Windows\System32\drivers\etc`. `localhost` is really just an alias for 127.0.0.1, so this line specifies that http://some.url should be forwarded to http://localhost.
+(To edit the `hosts` file, open a text editor with admin priveleges and then use the File > Open menu to open `hosts`).

+After saving this change to the `hosts` file, then, assuming you have a webserver listening to `localhost:<port>`, you should be able to navigate to http://some.url:`<port>` and be redirected to http://localhost:`<port>`.

+2. Now change the Angular webserver so that it uses HTTPS instead of HTTP by adding the option `"ssl": true` to `projects.<project>.architect`, where `<project>` is the name of the associated Angular project.

+Now, assuming the webserver is running, you can navigate to https://localhost:`<port>` and be redirected to http://some.url:`<port>`.

+3. Ask an administrator to add http://some.url:`<port>` to the list of forwarding URLs that your Adobe Sign account recognizes as legitimate.

 ### Enable CORS for development

 Use [this](https://webbrowsertools.com/test-cors/) Chrome plugin to enable [CORS](https://www.stackhawk.com/blog/what-is-cors/) (cross-origin resource sharing).
 This prevents errors being thrown due a "same origin" policy.
 See [this](https://www.stackhawk.com/blog/angular-cors-guide-examples-and-how-to-enable-it/) for more info.